🥝GuideKiwi

 The Annual Enrollment Period (AEP) is the main time when you can disenroll from your Medicare Advantage plan without restrictions.
 This period runs from October 15 through December 7 each year, and any changes you make take effect on January 1 of the following year.
 During AEP, you can switch to a different Medicare Advantage plan, enroll in Original Medicare with a Medigap or Part D plan, or make other changes to your coverage.

-- Changes are guaranteed to be processed as long as you submit them before the December 7 deadline
+• Changes are available to be processed as long as you submit them before the December 7 deadline

 Special Enrollment Periods: Disenrolling Outside the Annual Window

-Life events and specific circumstances may qualify you for a Special Enrollment Period (SEP), allowing you to disenroll from your Medicare Advantage plan outside the standard annual window.
-These periods typically last 60 days from the qualifying event, though some circumstances offer extended timeframes.
-Qualifying events include losing other health coverage, moving to a different service area, experiencing changes in Medicaid or Extra Help status, or having issues with plan access.
+Life events and specific circumstances may allow access to a Special Enrollment Period (SEP), allowing you to disenroll from your Medicare Advantage plan outside the standard annual window.
+These periods typically last 60 days from the applicable event, though some circumstances offer extended timeframes. applicable events include losing other health coverage, moving to a different service area, experiencing changes in Medicaid or Extra Help status, or having issues with plan access.

-- Moving to an area outside your plan's service area is one of the most common qualifying events
+• Moving to an area outside your plan's service area is one of the most common applicable events

-- Losing employer or union coverage makes you eligible for an SEP
+• Losing employer or union coverage makes you able to access an SEP

-- Changes in Medicaid eligibility or Extra Help status (prescription drug assistance) qualify for SEP enrollment
+• Changes in Medicaid availability or Extra Help status (prescription drug assistance) allow access to SEP enrollment

-- Institutional status changes, such as entering or leaving a nursing facility, trigger SEP eligibility
+• Institutional status changes, such as entering or leaving a nursing facility, trigger SEP availability

-- Proper documentation of your qualifying event may be required when requesting an SEP
+• Proper documentation of your applicable event may be required when requesting an SEP

 Disenrolling to Return to Original Medicare